Characterization of On-Board Vehicular Hydrogen Sensors

-This SAE Technical Information Report (TIR) provides test methods for evaluating hydrogen sensors when the hydrogen system integrator and/or vehicle manufacturer elect to use such devices on board their hydrogen or fuel cell vehicles.
+This SAE Technical Information Report (TIR) provides test methods for evaluating hydrogen sensors when the hydrogen system integrator and/or vehicle manufacturer elect to use such devices on board their hydrogen vehicles, including hydrogen fuel cell electric vehicles (FCEV).

-Rationale: This SAE report provides test methods that can be employed by hydrogen sensor manufacturers, system integrators, and vehicle manufacturers to evaluate the performance of hydrogen sensors under conditions likely to exist during vehicular service.
-By so doing, the proper sensor can be selected for their vehicles.
+This SAE report defines tests and decribes protocols that can be employed by hydrogen system integrators and vehicle manufacturers and their suppliers to evaluate the performance of hydrogen sensors under conditions likely to exist within their systems/vehicles.
+By so doing, the proper sensor can be selected for on-board their vehicles.